 Disadvantages of Partial Knee Replacement

 The main disadvantage of a unicompartmental or bicompartmental partial knee replacement is the potential need for more surgery in the future.
-If osteoarthritis progresses to the other compartments of your knee, a total knee replacement “revision” may be necessary.
+If osteoarthritis progresses to the other compartments of your knee, a total knee replacement “revision surgery” may be necessary.

 Revision Surgery (Total Knee Replacement)